Request a road safety improvement through Safer, Better Streets

 | 15 | SBS173 | Speed | Upper Lewes Road, BN2 | 17.3 |

-| 16 | SBS138 | Pedestrian safety | Hove Cemetery / Old Shoreham Rd | 17.1 |
+| 16 | SBS138 | Pedestrian safety | Hove Cemetery/Old Shoreham Rd | 17.1 |

 | 17 | SBS004 | Pedestrian safety | A259 Kingsway near 366, BN3 4QT.
 Junction with St Keyna Avenue, Hove | 16.6 |

-| 18 | SBS039 | Pedestrian safety | Old Shoreham Road at non-signalised pedestrian crossing to south of Hove Park, BN3 7PN | 16.5 |
+| 18 | SBS039 | Pedestrian safety | Old Shoreham Road at non-signalised pedestrian crossing to the south of Hove Park, BN3 7PN | 16.5 |

-| 19 | SBS121 | Speed | Highcroft Villas at junction with Millers Road, and Millers Road, BN1 5PS | 16.5 |
+| 19 | SBS121 | Speed | Highcroft Villas at the junction with Millers Road, and Millers Road, BN1 5PS | 16.5 |

 | 20 | SBS126 | Traffic calming | Coleman Avenue, BN3 5NB | 15.8 |